To-Fujita/Phaser3.JS_Sample_Games/README.md

 I will show you same samples to create 2D based games of pazzle type step by step.
 These demonstrations are confirmed by Microsoft Edge (Ver.
 11.0.17763.379), Firefox (Ver.
 65.0.2/64 bit) and Google Chrome (Ver.
 73.0.3683.86/64 bit) under the condition of Windows 10.
 However, it is not supported to the touch events.
 [index.html](https://to-fujita.github.io/Phaser3.JS_Sample_Games/index.html) : Menu for Demo Games
-At the GITHUB above, the files and folders are as follows:
+At the GITHUB above, the files and the folders are as follows:
 - index_Phaser_01.html - index_Phaser_07.html: Each html file is corresponding to each step below.
 - images: It is a folder for providing the background image, tile images and character's graphics.
 - js: It is a folder for main programs.